bfemiano/accumulo-hive-storage-manager/README.md

 * 	Requires Hive 0.10 and Accumulo 1.5+ which both use Thrift 0.9.
 Otherwise there are binary incompatibilities.
 *	Supported Hive column types limited to int, double, string and bigint.
-*	Security Authorizations cannot be supplied from an external source.
 *	Hive column type mapping assumes value type consistency for the same qualifier across different rows.
 For example, r1/cf/q/v cannot hold an int while r2/cf/q/v is a double.
 *	The Hive column types must match Accumulo value types.
 An Accumulo value holding integer bytes should be mapped as a hive column of type int.
 * 	Does not yet support INSERT.